MultiSafepay/pwastudio-multisafepay-payment-integration/README.md

 ## Supported Payment Methods ##
 The supported Payment Methods & Giftcards for this plugin can be found over here: [Payment Methods & Giftcards](https://docs.multisafepay.com/integrations/ecommerce-integrations/magento2/faq/available-payment-methods-magento2/)

-**Note:** this extension supports all Payment Methods & Giftcards mentioned above, except: Request To Pay, Direct Debit, E-invoicing, Pay After Delivery.
-You can easily implement this payment methods as well using the Ideal, Afterpay or in3 components in this plugin.
+**Note:** this extension supports all Payment Methods & Giftcards mentioned above, except: Request To Pay, Direct Debit, E-invoicing and Pay After Delivery.
+You can easily implement these payment methods as well using the Ideal, Afterpay or in3 components in this plugin.

 ## Requirements
 - To use the plugin you need a MultiSafepay account.
 You can create a test account on https://testmerchant.multisafepay.com/signup